KhasrulAlam/Excel-Data-Analytics/README.md

 # Excel Projects Repository

-This repository contains a collection of my Excel projects focused on data analysis, visualization.
+This repository contains a collection of my Excel projects focused on data analysis, visualization, and business insights.
 <br> <br>